Chronic Pelvic Pain

 Treatments

 Medications, biofeedback.
 Pudendal nerve block, superior hypogastric plexus block, ilioinguinal nerve block.
-SCS implant if pain does not lessen.
+Patients could also be considered to receive a Spinal Cord Stimulator implant if their pain does not lessen with more conservative measures.

 Conditions